CORRS-LAB/devtEp/Readme.md

 install_github("CORRS-LAB/devtEp")
 ```

-Leave an [issue](https://github.com/CORRS-LAB/devtEp/issues) is you come across any problem during installing/using this package.
+Leave an [issue](https://github.com/CORRS-LAB/devtEp/issues) if you come across any problem during installing/using this package.

 # Demo: marker selection and preparing the reference signatures.